Gifu Japan Travel Guide

 Dine on a boat on the Nagara River while watching the traditional cormorant fishing.

-Reservations are required for this activity.
+Reservations are required for this experience.

 Check local event calendars for dates.